henryw374/cljs-date-lib-comparison/README.md

 your editor.
 See [Practicalli](http://practicalli.github.io/clojure/clojure-editors/) for straightforward guides for many popular editors.

-Compile the `compilation` namespace and see the comment block at the bottom for some forms you might want to send in.
+Compile the `cljs` namespace and see the comment block at the bottom for some forms you might want to send in.
-`(compilation/restart-server)` starts a shadow server.
-With that running you can start dev builds, connect cljs repls, build prod artifacts, run build reports etc.

 ### Deploy to the web

 Having done prod builds, deploy the contents of the firebase/public dir to the web however you like.

-### Some points to note

-* No NPM?
-In this app, native javascript libraries are served from a CDN.
-This approach doesn't scale so well if you have dependencies between JS libs, but there is always the option to go the npm route if needed.